-We met in 2014 at the annual prom event for “QDP” a queer dance party hosted monthly by friends of ours here in Nashville.
-Four years after we met, on the anniversary of our QDProm event, Suz proposed outside of the diner where we shared our first kiss!
+We met in 2014 at the annual prom event for “QDP,” a queer dance party hosted monthly by friends of ours here in Nashville.
+Four years after we met, on the anniversary of our QDProm event, Suz proposed outside the diner where we shared our first kiss!

-We travel to New York at least twice a year and knew it was the perfect place for us to get married.
-New York offers such an easy vibe and is such a welcoming city.
+We traveled to New York at least twice a year and knew it was the perfect place for us to get married.
+New York offers such an effortless vibe and is such a welcoming city.
 We got engaged in March and married in October.

 Our process was so simple.
-Once we contacted Amy and Victoria they made everything so easy and seamless all we had to do was show up!
-The only things we were certain about were getting married and having pizza for dinner.
+Once we contacted Amy and Victoria, they made everything so easy and seamless.
+All we had to do was show up!
+The only things we were sure about were getting married and having pizza for dinner.
 So that’s exactly what we did.